Lincoln Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Lincoln Elementary School's student population of 649 students has grown by 5% over five school years.
+- Lincoln Elementary School's student population of 597 students has declined by 5% over five school years.

 - The teacher population of 34 teachers has stayed relatively flat over five school years.